Skip to Main Content

 A guide to writing an essay

-Learning Objectives
+Learning objectives

 This resource will help you:

-• understand the purpose and function of academic essay writing.
+• Understand the purpose and function of academic essay writing.

-• develop your ability to plan and structure an effective academic essay.
+• Develop your ability to plan and structure an effective academic essay.

-What is the Purpose of Essay Writing?
+What is the purpose of essay writing?

 "Writing essays ideally requires students to engage actively with material, to examine ideas in depth, to integrate and critically evaluate what they read, and to state their understanding clearly - which often means that they develop their understanding further" (Hounsell, cited in McCune, 2004, p.
 257).

-Academic essays have muliple puposes, including to:
+Academic essays have multiple purposes, including to:

 • analyse, argue, and reflect;